Dominican–British Treaty (1850): European recognition

 The Dominican Commissioners traveled to their last destination, London, from whose Government they expected better treatment.
 In August 1848 negotiations began with the governmental authorities of Her Britannic Majesty.
 Contrary to France and Spain, Great Britain enjoyed a great political stability and enviable economic prosperity.
 Great Britain was referred as The Queen of the Seas, because its war and trade ships crossed all the oceans.
 It had colonies in the Caribbean, Asia, Africa and Oceania.
 (The British did not aspire to more possessions in the Caribbean Sea, since Jamaica, Trinidad and Tobago and other small islands were enough).
 British Foreign Secretary Lord Palmerston immediately became interested in learning about this Mission and the nation it represented.
 In February 1848, a British citizen residing in Santo Domingo, named Hendricks, had already suggested to the Government of London the appointment of a consul in the new Republic that had emerged on the island.
 In his letter to Lord Palmerston he indicated that France already had a consul there and the United States a Commercial Agent.
 He explained that this new country was an exporter of wood, tobacco, leather and other items towards Britain and therefore an official representative would be a great convenience for commerce.

 Shortly after, in response to that request and before start negotiations with the Dominican Commissioners, the British Government appointed a Consul in Santo Domingo.
-The importance that the British gave to the new Republic was evident with that designation, since it fell to an eminent scientist from Germany who had recently been ennobled by Queen Victoria I with the title of Knight: Sir Robert Hermann Schomburgk; character who played a very important role in the Dominican Republic in subsequent years.
+The importance that the British gave to the new Republic was evident with that designation, since it fell to an eminent scientist from Germany who had recently been ennobled by Queen Queen Victoria with the title of Knight: Sir Robert Hermann Schomburgk; character who played a very important role in the Dominican Republic in subsequent years.
 He was also the person whom the British Government commissioned to carry out the negotiation of the Treaty with the Dominican Mission.
 There was no need, as in the case of the United States, to send a reconnaissance mission.
 The British already knew a lot about the new country, from reports from their subjects residing in Santo Domingo and Cibao who advocated the establishment of diplomatic and commercial relations.